 DevSecOps lifecycle explained in one loop

-The DevSecOps lifecycle is not a replacement for the software development lifecycle.
-The SDLC defines how software is built, while the DevSecOps lifecycle defines where security decisions are made and enforced across that flow.
-It overlays the SDLC with controls that repeat every time code changes, infrastructure changes, or environments drift.
+The SDLC defines how software is built, while the DevSecOps lifecycle defines where security decisions are introduced, enforced, and carried forward.
+It overlays the delivery process with controls that repeat whenever code, infrastructure, or environments change.

-This is where DevSecOps differs from “DevOps plus security tools”: tools only generate signals, while the lifecycle defines enforceable decision points that determine when a build is blocked, a release is approved, or a runtime change requires action.
+This distinction separates DevSecOps from “DevOps plus security tools.”
+Tools generate signals, but the lifecycle defines enforceable decision points that determine whether a build is blocked, a release is approved, or a runtime change requires action.

 DevSecOps infinity loop: how the cycle actually works

-Why the loop never really “ends”
+Why the loop never ends

-Security decisions expire when context changes.
 The loop continues because:

 - Infrastructure drift changes exposure